fireph/TwitchDropsFarmer/README.md

 A Go-based implementation of TwitchDropsMiner with a modern web interface and comprehensive API.
 This application automatically farms Twitch drops by watching streams using the exact same proven methods as the original TwitchDropsMiner.

+> [!WARNING]
+> This project is still very much a work in progress and not feature complete yet!
+Farming drops is working but claiming drops does not work correctly yet.

 ## Key Features

 - **🎯 Exact TDM Logic**: Uses identical GraphQL operations and authentication methods as TwitchDropsMiner